233rd Space Group

 The 233d Space Group (233SG) is a unit of the Colorado Air National Guard located at Greeley Air National Guard Station, Greeley, CO.
-The 233d Space Group provides immediate, worldwide missile warning as well as space launch and detection in the event of an attack against the United States.
+The 233d Space Group provides immediate worldwide missile warning as well as space launch and detection in the event of an attack against the United States.
+It comprises about 400 Airmen, including technicians, Active Guard Reserve, and traditional Guard members.
 If activated to federal service, the Wing is gained by the United States Air Force or United States Space Force depending on decisions made by military leaders and Congress.
-Talks are still ongoing as of May 2024.
+Talks are still ongoing as of April 2026.

 Overview

 The 233d Space Group operates the Air Force's strategic survivable, mobile Defense Support Program ground station.
 The group provides endurable missile warning detection to the National Command Authority and has the ability to survive and operate through all phases of trans/post attack.
-In addition, the satellites provide immediate, worldwide missile warning, space launch, and nuclear detonation detection.
+In addition, the satellites provide immediate worldwide missile warning, space launch, and nuclear detonation detection.

 The members of the 233d Space Group are currently in the middle of a larger discussion involving a potential Space National Guard.
 The idea of a Space National Guard was introduced by military leaders upon the formation of The Space Force in 2019, but was turned down by Congress in 2021.
-The discussion/battle continues into 2024 with 11 Air National Guard units who perform space related missions being unsure of their future.
+Idaho Senator Mike Crapo introduced a bill to create a Space National Guard in March 2025; that bill has not progressed out of committee.
+In August 2025, the Space Force absorbed nine space-related Air National Guard missions, sidestepping the Space National Guard creation effort, but the 233d Space Group remains an Air National Guard unit.